-4.6 Direct Sensor Connection
+4.5 Direct Sensor Connection

+Sensor connections are made in accordance with Figure 10.
 The sensor cable can be routed into the enclosure through one of cord-grips supplied with the unit.
 Routing sensor wiring through conduit is only recommended if a junction box is to be used.
 Some loose cable is needed near the installation point so that the sensor can be inserted and removed easily from the flowcell.

 Cord-grips used for sealing the cable should be snugly tightened after electrical connections have been made to prevent moisture incursion.
-When stripping cables, leave adequate length for connections in the analyzer enclosure as shown below.
+When stripping cables, leave adequate length for connections in the transmitter enclosure as shown below.
 The standard 25 ft. sensor cable normally supplied with the system is already stripped and ready for wiring.
 This cable can be cut to a shorter length if desired to remove extra cable in a given installation.
 Do not cut the cable so short as to make installation and removal of the sensor difficult.

-Figure 14 - Sensor Cable Preparation
+Figure 15 - Sensor Cable Preparation